Huxlotyl/cmsc127-final/README.md

+# Contributing

+1. Create a branch: `git checkout -b feat/your-feature`
+2. Commit changes: `git commit -m "feat: added something"`
+3. Push: `git push origin feature/your-feature`
+4. Head to GitHub and "Compare and Pull."
+Create a Pull Request and Confirm Merge if no conflicts are found.

+---

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.